-In 2018, WDI's debt-to-equity ratio was 0.30 (much the same as 2017), which is much lower than the ratio expected by the Ontario Energy Board.
+In 2019, WDI's debt-to-equity ratio was 0.29 (much the same as 2018), which is much lower than the ratio used for rate setting purposes by the Ontario Energy Board.
 WDI expects that its debt-to-equity ratio will change over the next several years as Wasaga Distribution needs to start financing for capital assets in order to maintain current cash flows.